CodeMilitant/code-meta/readme.txt

 This plugin is designed to provide comprehensive meta tag solutions for maximum SEO results.

-CodeMeta is focused on content creators such as the photographer, musician and videographer by including vital EXIF information in the meta tags.
+Code Meta is focused on content creators such as the photographer, musician and videographer by including vital EXIF information in the meta tags.
 This will directly help combat "deep fakes" to protect your intellectual property in the public square.

 == Frequently Asked Questions ==